-Young drivers are the most expensive to insure, and statistics compiled by the National Safety Council shows that teen drivers are as much as three times more like to get involved in an auto accident than someone in their mid-20s.
+Young drivers are the most expensive to insure, and statistics compiled by the Centers for Disease Control and Prevention shows that teen drivers are as much as three times more likely to get involved in a fatal auto accident than someone in their mid-20s.
 To keep the cost of insuring a teen as low as possible, choose a vehicle that has built-in safety features and look for special discounts that the teen and vehicle can qualify for.

-The difference between a sports car and a sedan is the number of passenger doors on the vehicle.
-For teen auto insurance, the sedan is much less expensive to insure.
-A sports car is a higher risk for insurance companies, and that risk is passed on to the policyholder in the form of higher premiums.
-For instance, a two-door Chevrolet Impala may cost $100 or more to insure above the cost of insuring a four-door Impala that is otherwise identical to the coupe model.
+For teen auto insurance, the sedan is much less expensive to insure than almost any other type of car.
+A sports car, for example, is a higher risk for insurance companies, and that risk is passed on to the policyholder in the form of higher premiums.

 Video of the Day